Copetown: Summary

 Copetown also has a Lions Community Centre which is considered to be a service club for adults.
 Meetings take place first and third Monday during the months of September through June at 7 o'clock in the evening.
 Membership is required and the official language of the organization is English.
 The Copetowns are located in Ward 13 of the regional Lions Association and elections take place annually in April.

-From the CN/VIA Railway, one can see the Quick Feeds Ltd. feed mill after the bridge; the feed mill is owned by Mr. David Quick and currently employs three people.
+From the CN/VIA Railway, one can see the Quick Feeds Ltd. feed mill after the bridge.
 This location is actually where the old Copetown station used to be prior to closing due to lack of service.
 The centre of Copetown is the four-way stop at the intersection between Highway 52 and Governors Road.
 The TH&B railway used to run near Copetown by way of Old Highway 99, Slote Road and crossing Highway 52 just 1.5 km south of the centre of Copetown.